jacobbuck/dom-parse/README.md

 # dom-parse

-Parse an HTML or XML (including MathML, SVG, XHTML) string into a document object.
+Parse a string of HTML or XML (including MathML, SVG, XHTML) into a document object.

 Uses the [HTML template element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) in browsers and [Happy DOM](https://github.com/capricorn86/happy-dom) in Node.js.